 Read more information about the 2016-17 programme.

 The MA in Music Education and Performance has just been successfully revalidated, and from September 2017 will be a four-term (full-time) and seven-term (part-time) programme.
-The brochure for entry in Sep 2017 will be published here shortly.
+Read more information about the 2017-18 programme.

 For more details please contact Tim Palmer.

 The programme enables graduates to pursue a professional career in music as instrumentalists, vocalists or composers.
 On completion of the award you will have developed a secure artistic personality and consolidated a range of performance, teaching and leadership skills.
 As an emerging teacher-artist you will have created music in a variety of settings, with a range of participants of different abilities, and in relation to a range of audiences.
 You will also have gained an understanding of the role of the musician in the contemporary education infrastructure.
 Through your practice in music performance, teaching and learning you will develop collaborative and entrepreneurial skills in support of a professional career.

 - Undergraduate Degree/Diploma (2:1 pass normally is the minimum accepted).
 Equivalent qualifications and/or relevant prior experience may be considered.

 - Some evidence of engagement with music education is expected, or a clear articulation of why you want to develop skills in this area.
 The personal statement should demonstrate some critical awareness of significant issues and debates in music education.

 All applications are made online via the UCAS Conservatoires using UCAS Conservatoire Code: T75 and UCAS Course Code: 805F (Full-time) OR UCAS Course Code:802P (Part-time).